 In recent years, some practitioners have blended lean management with Six Sigma principles – a collection of process-improvement approaches and technologies introduced by Motorola – to form the Lean Six Sigma technique.
 Lean manufacturing, which tackles process flow and waste concerns, and Six Sigma, which focuses on variation and design, are viewed as complementary disciplines aimed at improving business and operational excellence.
 Nowadays, there are lean Six Sigma Training courses entrepreneurs can take online.

 How many times have you heard over the years that excellent leaders are those that bring out the best in their staff and not those who are driven by ego or power?
 The lean management concept seeks to reduce such a culture of demotivation and lack of appreciation by elevating the voice of front-line employees.

 When lean leadership is used, employees are empowered to make their own decisions, master their abilities by retaining talent, and discover their purpose.
-All of these characteristics contribute to the worth of the employees’ efforts.
+All of these characteristics of business contribute to the worth of the employees’ efforts.
 When workers are given the chance, they create the groundwork for the most appropriate course of action that will assist them in achieving the goals specified by the leader.

 Examples of companies successfully implementing lean philosophy

 Throughout the years, numerous companies have started introducing lean philosophy to their business processes.
 The following are two very successful examples:

 Toyota was the first business to use lean methodology concepts.
 Toyota dubbed their approach “the Toyota production system.”
 The technique not only eliminated waste, but also enabled the corporation to master the ability to reduce or stop items that did not appear to match client requirements.
 Furthermore, some functions inside Toyota are now automated, such as quality review, reducing human labour as well as the possibility of mechanical failures or errors.